Xavier-Charles/earthquake_analysis/README.md

 A group analysis of historic earthquake data

 The queries are in MySQL syntax to extract insightful information from the given data.
-The data is included in csv format
+The data is included in csv format.

 ## Overview
 Earthquakes are natural vibrations caused by sudden movements in the Earth’s crust, the Earth’s thin outer layer.